Gentle reader, I made a terrible mistake. Yes, that's right: I read the comments on a MacRumors article. At my age, one knows better. And yet.

 One way to understand the voluntary nature of Safari's poor competitiveness is to put Cupertino's recent burst of effort in context.

 When regulators and legislators began asking questions in 2019, a response was required.
-Following Congress' questions about default browser choice, Apple quietly allowed it through iOS 14 (however ham-fistedly) the following year.
+Following Congress' query about default browser choice, Apple quietly allowed it through iOS 14 (however ham-fistedly) the following year.
+This underscores Apple's gatekeeper status and the tiny scale of investment required to enable large changes.

 How Apple Gutted Mozilla's Chances #

 For over a dozen years, setting any browser other than Safari as the iOS default was impossible.
-This, of course, has spotted Safari a massive market share head-start.
-Meanwhile, restrictions on engine choice hinder competitors' arguments for why users should switch.
+This spotted Safari a massive market share head-start.
+Meanwhile, restrictions on engine choice continue to hamstring competitors, removing arguments for why users should switch.
 But don't take my word for it; here's the recent "UK CMA Final Report on Mobile Ecosystems" summarising submissions by Mozilla and others (pages 154-155):

 5.48 The WebKit restriction also means that browser vendors that want to use Blink or Gecko on other operating systems have to build their browser on two different browser engines.
 Several browser vendors submitted that needing to code their browser for both WebKit and the browser engine they use on Android results in higher costs and features being deployed more slowly.